EmblemHealth | UnitedHealthcare

 NYC Employees PPO Plan provided by EmblemHealth and UnitedHealthcare

 The New York City Employees PPO (NYCE PPO) plan is subject to finalization and approval through the city’s contracting process.
-You can find more information and comment on the proposed contract.

 Welcome New York City employees, pre-Medicare retirees under age 65, and family members.
 As part of our commitment to helping New Yorkers live healthier lives, EmblemHealth and UnitedHealthcare have come together to offer the New York City Employees PPO (NYCE PPO) plan.
 Together, we offer access to quality coverage and care – for you and your family, in New York City and beyond.